Uber Technologies Inc. (UBER) Reveals an Earnings Mystery

 Is It Worth Investing in Uber Technologies Inc. (NYSE :UBER) Right Now?

-Opinions of the stock are interesting as 31 analysts out of 42 who provided ratings for Uber Technologies Inc. declared the stock was a “buy,” while 3 rated the stock as “overweight,” 5 rated it as “hold,” and 3 as “sell.”

-The average price from analysts is $47.07, which is -$5.8 below the current price.
 UBER currently public float of 1.69B and currently shorts hold a 3.35% ratio of that float.
-Today, the average trading volume of UBER was 22.72M shares.
+Today, the average trading volume of UBER was 23.06M shares.

 UBER’s Market Performance